-- 1. The study of Hispanic contributions to the United States. - 2.
-The study of women's contributions to the United States. - 3.
-The nature and importance of free enterprise to the United States economy. - 4.
-Civic and character education on the qualities and responsibilities of patriotism and citizenship, including kindness; respect for authority, life, liberty, and private property; honesty; charity; racial, ethnic, and religious tolerance; and cooperation, and for grades 11 and 12 voting using the uniform primary and general election ballot described in 101.151(9). - 5.
-In order to encourage patriotism, the sacrifices that veterans and Medal of Honor recipients have made in serving our country and protecting democratic values worldwide.
+- The health education curriculum for students in grades 6 to 12 shall include an awareness of the benefits of sexual abstinence as the expected standard and the consequences of teenage pregnancy. - The study of Hispanic contributions to the United States. - The study of women's contributions to the United States. - The nature and importance of free enterprise to the United States economy. - Civic and character education on the qualities and responsibilities of patriotism and citizenship, including kindness; respect for authority, life, liberty, and private property; honesty; charity; racial, ethnic, and religious tolerance; and cooperation, and for grades 11 and 12 voting using the uniform primary and general election ballot described in 101.151(9). - In order to encourage patriotism, the sacrifices that veterans and Medal of Honor recipients have made in serving our country and protecting democratic values worldwide.
 Such instruction must occur on or before Medal of Honor Day, Veterans' Day, and Memorial Day.
 Members of the instructional staff are encouraged to use the assistance of local veterans and Medal of Honor recipients when practicable.
 Additionally, all public schools in the state are encouraged to coordinate, at all grade levels, instruction related to: - recognizing our nation's founding fathers during "American Founders' Month" in September (1003.44 F.S., 683.1455 F.S.). - celebrating "Freedom Week" during the last full week in September (1003.421 F.S.) - teaching about the U.S. Constitution on September 17 of each year (Pub.
 L. No. 108-447).